QMSS-G5063-2021/Group_F_Cov19-Vaccine/README.md

 # Our Works:

-*** You can see all the pictures and charts we made in the document "Final Visualization Slides.html" <br>
+*** You can see all the pictures and interactive ones we made in the document "Final Visualization Slides.html" <br>
 *** You can see our process book in the document "Process Book.pdf" <br>
 *** You can see our video presentations in the link here: https://youtu.be/MKjLyu_zqXI